 With their beautiful colors and endearing personalities, citron cockatoos are already a popular pet and are becoming more so.
 This is not a species commonly found in pet stores, so you will need to seek out a breeder.
 Before rushing out to buy one, though, potential owners should know that these are sensitive birds that require a commitment of time.

 If considering a citron cockatoo, first make sure you have enough spare time to spend with it.
 Like all cockatoos, these are very social birds, and they require a lot of human interaction in order to remain emotionally healthy.
 Citrons that are neglected may resort to screaming and destructive behavior very quickly.

 Like all cockatoos, the citron needs plenty of time for human contact.
-At least 3 to 4 hours a day outside of the cage interacting with humans is recommended.
-If you're unable to interact with them as much as possible, some owners report that their birds appreciate having a television or radio left on—they are especially fond of music.
+If you're unable to interact with them, some owners report that their birds appreciate having a television or radio left on—they are especially fond of music.
 Make sure to provide plenty of toys to chew on and shred.

 Like all cockatoos, citrons are prone to weight gain, so owners should monitor their fat intake.
 A healthy diet for a pet citron cockatoo should consist of high-quality pellets, a moderate amount of seed mix, and daily helpings of fresh bird-safe fruits and vegetables.